This Norwegian Scenic Route takes you between the fjord village of Aurlandsvangen and the historic Lærdalsøyri by the Sognefjord in Western Norway.

 …after all, we don’t call it the 'Snow Road' for nothing.

-Embark on a road trip across the 'Snow Road,' a journey that climbs from the lush fjords to a high-mountain plateau of ice and rock.
-The Norwegian Scenic Route Aurlandsfjellet spans 47 kilometres between Aurlandsvangen and Lærdalsøyri, offering a dramatic contrast between the deep blue Aurlandsfjord and the desolate, lunar-like landscape of the summit.
+Embark on a journey across the 'Snow Road,' a route that takes you from the lush fjords to a high-mountain plateau of ice and rock.
+The Norwegian Scenic Route Aurlandsfjellet spans 47 kilometres between Aurlandsvangen and Lærdalsøyri, offering dramatic contrasts between the deep blue Aurlandsfjord and the lunar-like landscape at the summit.

-If you are driving from Bergen getting to Aurland takes you 2.5 to 3 hours.
-Alternatively, you can drive from Oslo, which typically takes about 5 hours.
+If you are driving from Bergen, getting to Aurland takes about 2.5 to 3 hours.
+From Oslo, it typically takes about 5 hours.

 Keep in mind that this route is often closed in winter due to heavy snow, usually opening in June.

-While the world-famous Lærdal Tunnel runs directly beneath the mountain, the scenic route takes you over it.
-Prepare for steep inclines and sharp hairpins that demand your full attention and a steady hand on the wheel
+While the world-famous Lærdal Tunnel runs inside the mountain directly below, the scenic route takes you over it.
+Prepare for steep inclines and sharp hairpin turns that demand your full attention and a steady hand on the wheel

-Stop by the Économusée to see how the original 'penny loafer' is still handmade by skilled artisans.
+Stop by the Économusée to see how the original 'penny loafer' is still handmade by skilled artisans, visit the local glass blower, or learn more about Norwegian traditions and herd sheep on a guided tour with Culture on a plate

 Where to stay